 The wonderful leadership team at Heri Junior, head teacher Ruth (left) and deputy head teacher Haggai (right), pose with Jude, Ken and Emma, trustees of Porridge and Rice from the UK.
 The orange t-shirts commemorate the Tilnar Cycle Challenge for it support of the charity.

-Neil Atkin of Rubbish Science and his son, volunteers from the UK, visit schools in Nairobi to teach them ways to produce practical scientific experiments that will enrich lessons and make them more effective.
+Neil Atkin of Rubbish Science and his son, volunteers from the UK, visit schools in Nairobi to teach them ways to construct interesting scientific experiments using everyday items and rubbish, that will enrich lessons and make them more effective.

 Ramy, a volunteer from the UK, and John show the children their muscle whilst digging trenches at Lizpal School with Kenyans' favourite digging tool, a jembe (hoe).